Things you should know about the Fish River Canyon.

 Bring a hat or something to cover your head on sunny days.
 There are no trees to run to for some shade.

-One of the few things growing at the canyon are cactuses.
-While we were balancing on the tip of our toes, trying to get a lovely macro picture without touching them, Bernd suddenly cursed.
+One of the few things growing at the canyon is the Gifboom.
+While we were balancing on the tip of our toes, trying to get a lovely macro picture without touching it, Bernd suddenly cursed.
 He felt a sharp pain in his foot.
-I first thought he got bitten by a snake, hiding under the rocks beneath the cactus.
+I first thought he got bitten by a snake, hiding under the rocks beneath the plant.

 Luckily there was no snake involved.
-He apparently stepped into one of the thorns that had fallen off the cactus.
+He apparently stepped into one of the thorns that had fallen off the Gifboom (or Euphorbia virosa).
 We found the villain sticking in the sole of his shoe, big like shark teeth and solid like stone!
 Watch where you put your feet around these things folks!

 If you have difficulty walking or just a very limited amount of time, you can take the car and drive up to both sides.
 There's plenty of space to park and you'll then be a few meters away from the viewpoints.